JohnOnSoftware/forge-bim360.project.setup-postman.collection/README.md

 **Please watch the [Video](https://youtu.be/GdJO3dPNXdY) for the detail workflow, or follow the steps:**

-### Setup Postman environment variables:
+### Pre-requisites
-- Import Postman collection, and setup the following environment vialables
+- Import Postman collection, create a fresh environment set,and change the following value in Step 0 & Step 3.
     - in Step 0, Pre-request Script:
-        - Forge Client Key, please change to your Forge Client Id and Secret.
+        - (**Required**)Forge Client Key, please change to your Forge Client Id and Secret.
-        - Admin email list, use comma to seperate mulitple admin emails, all the admin in the list will be added as project service admin for avialable service types.
+        - (**Required**)Admin email list, use comma to seperate mulitple admin emails, all the admin in the list will be added as project service admin for avialable service types.
-        - User email list, use comma to seperate mulitple user emails, all the user in the list will be added to document_management and project_administration modules as admin.
+        - (**Required**)User email list, use comma to seperate mulitple user emails, all the user in the list will be added to document_management and project_administration modules as admin.
-        - Base domain, should be https://developer.api.autodesk.com/ by default.
+        - (Optional)Base domain, should be always https://developer.api.autodesk.com/ by default.
-        - Service type list, use comma to seperate mulitple service types, all the service type in the list will be activated by adding project service admin.
+        - (Optional)Service type list, use comma to seperate mulitple service types, all the service type in the list will be activated by adding project service admin.
-        - admin_index, user_index, service_index, these index will be kept to iterate the item in the corresponding list.
+        - (Optional)admin_index, user_index, service_index, these index will be kept to iterate the item in the corresponding list.

     - in Step 3, Pre-request Script:
-        - Specify the project name that you want to create.
+        - (**Required**)Specify the project name that you want to create.

 ### Tutorials of BIM360 project setup workflow
-- Step 0: Reset the environment variables as follow:
+- Step 0: Initiate the necessary environment variables before officially start the workflow.
-    - Forge Client Key, please change to your Forge Client Id and Secret.
-    - Admin email list, use comma to seperate mulitple admin emails, all the admin in the list will be added as project service admin for avialable service types.
-    - User email list, use comma to seperate mulitple user emails, all the user in the list will be added to document_management and project_administration modules as admin.
-    - Base domain, should be https://developer.api.autodesk.com/ by default.
-    - Service type list, use comma to seperate mulitple service types, all the service type in the list will be activated by adding project service admin.
-    - admin_index, user_index, service_index, these index will be kept to iterate the item in the corresponding list.
 - Step 1: Get 2 Legged Token to operate within BIM360 Admin.
-- Step 2: Setup BIM360 Hub and Account Id.
+- Step 2: Get and setup BIM360 Account Id.
-- Step 3: Create a new project.
+- Step 3: Create a new project with specified project name.
 - Step 4: Get company list and setup the company Id.
-- Step 5: Activate each project service by adding project admin.
-Iterate this step until all the listed project service are activated with all the listed admin.
+- Step 5: (Iterate)Activate each project service by adding project admin. **Iterate this step until all the listed project service are activated with all the listed admin**.
-- Step 6: Find and setup project admin.
+- Step 6: Get and setup project admin.
-- Step 7: Find and setup industry role.
+- Step 7: Get and setup industry role.
-- Step 8: Add more users to the project, again, iterate to run this step until all the users in the list are added.
+- Step 8: (Iterate)Import more users to the project, again, **iterate to run this step until all the users in the list are added**.

 Until now, you should have successfully created a project with all the avialable project services activated, and all the listed users are imported.
-But to operate the project services, still have to wait for the project service admin to activate the service from email manually, then you can actually access the project services.
+But, the project members cannot access those services (UI/API) until the project service admins have manually clicked the activation link from the invitation emails, and logged in BIM360 once.
+Please refer to the [troubleshooting](https://knowledge.autodesk.com/support/bim-360/troubleshooting/caas/sfdcarticles/sfdcarticles/Users-not-receiving-invite-emails-to-BIM-360-Document-Management-projects.html) if the invitation email is not received.

 ## Further Reading